Summer 2019 will be hot (hopefully), but these summer pop-ups are hotter.

 Open 4-10pm, Monday to Friday, or 12-10pm on Saturdays and Sundays.
 Find it at 1 Curtain Road, EC2A 3JX – nearest station is Liverpool Street.

 You won’t need to schlep out to Gatwick to get yourself on a white sand beach this summer.
-Fulham Beach Club is bringing summer vibes to West London with cabanas, outdoor parties, sand sculptures, and even a bottomless beach brunch.
-Don’t skip on the frozen pina coladas!
-Read more about it here.
+Fulham Beach Club is bringing summer vibes to West London with a jungle beach paradise – think cabanas, beach huts, and a jungle covered pergola.
+I’d wager it’s the only summer pop-up with an in-house sand sculptor, too.

 Open 6-11pm (Wednesday to Friday), 12-11pm (Saturday), 12-8pm (Sunday).
 Find it at Neverland, Wandsworth Bridge Road, SW6 2TY – nearest stations are Putney Bridge and Imperial Wharf.